Skip to content

 Black Arts Legacies

-Black Arts Legacies recognizes an intergenerational group of local musicians, dancers, visual artists, poets, performers, curators and architects, whose creative expressions document the complexity of being a Black artist in Seattle.
+Black Arts Legacies celebrates local musicians, dancers, visual artists, poets, performers, curators and architects whose creative expressions reflect the complexity of being a Black artist in Seattle.
 Theirs are stories of being the first, of contending with discrimination and breaking down barriers, of long careers and careers cut short, and of building community through the arts.
-Their stories help make sense of who we are — as a city and as a region — through songs, scripts, brush strokes, choreography, architecture and poetry.
-Learn more about the origins and aims of the project here.

 Meet the artists